lucgiffon/pycle/README.md

 - Make sure vincent is ok with hosting the project on his github and giving me the maintainer right
 - pip installable
 - Check the demos
-- differential privacy -> fix existing notebook
+- differential privacy -> fix existing notebook (add functional tests)
 - find coherence in numpy / torch dependence in functions
+- add "sep" method for sigma estimation (add functional tests)
+- Maybe add emphasis somewhere on the OPU (feature maps? in using.rst)

 ### TODOS FOR SKETCHING.PY